Omkar2k5/HackVortex-2025/README.md

 ### **🚀 Getting Started**
 1. **Web Access:** Visit the live demo link above to explore all features
 2. **Android Setup:**
-   - Download the APK from the link above
+   - Download the APK from the hosted link or repository
+   - Enable "Unknown Sources" in device settings
+   - Disable Google Play Protect temporarily for smooth installation
-   - Install on your Android device
+   - Install the APK on your Android device
    - Sign in with the same Gmail account used on web
-   - Grant SMS permissions for automatic transaction logging
+   - Grant SMS, Storage, and Camera permissions for full functionality
 3. **UPI Transaction Tracking:** All your UPI transactions will be automatically tracked and logged in the cloud
 4. **Manual Entry:** For transactions without SMS, use the manual transaction entry feature
 5. **Bank Statement Import:** Upload bank statements for comprehensive financial history analysis